Scouting for Girls: 2017–2024

 On 25 November 2022, to celebrate their 15th anniversary, Scouting For Girls released an exclusive double vinyl live album recorded in The Trinity Bar Harrow.
 It was recorded exactly 15 years to the day that they signed to Sony Records and is the first and only live Scouting for Girls album available on vinyl.
 To celebrate their anniversary and the end of Covid lockdowns the band returned to The Trinity Bar in Harrow to play their first album in full.
 These two nights sold out in minutes and this recording is interspersed with jokes, stories, a couple of disastrous musical starts and even a marriage proposal.

 On 21 April 2023, Scouting for Girls released the single "The Place We Used to Meet".
 In May 2023, the band announced their forthcoming album would be released in October 2023.
 On 30 June 2023, the band released the single "The Missing Part".
 The band released their seventh studio album, The Place We Used to Meet on 13 October 2023.
 Charting at number 17 on the UK Albums Chart, the album was the band's highest charting album since 2015's Still Thinking About You.

+2025–present

+On 7 November 2025, they announced the release of their forthcoming eighth studio album, These Are the Good Days, adding it would be released on 27 March 2026.
+The title track was released as a single on the same day as the album announcement.

+On 30 January 2026, the band released the single "Don't You Go Solo".
+The album's third single, "Get What You Give", followed on 19 March 2026.
+The album was released on 27 March 2026, to positive reviews.
+These Are The Good Days chartdd at number 17 on the UK Albums Chart, matching the position of their previous album; additionally, it debuted at number nine on the UK Albums Sales Chart, number two on the UK Albums Downloads Chart, and at number five on the UK Independent Albums Chart.
+On 7 August 2026, they released the single "A Little Bit Of Love".